 Etiology, Epidemiology, and Pathogenesis

 This relatively new condition has been reported in North America, Australia, and parts of Europe.
 The etiology is not clear.
 It is likely that a number of different insults, rather than a single factor, initiate a cascade of events, resulting in a final common response of severe pulmonary damage and acute respiratory distress.
 Warm weather (>85°F [29.4°C]) is a common epidemiologic factor.
 Many foals have a history of antimicrobial therapy (particularly erythromycin) at the time clinical signs developed.
 No virus is consistently isolated, and no bacterial agent has been consistently identified.
-Enteric gram-negative organisms, Rhodococcus equi, Pseudomonas aeruginosa, and Pneumocystis carinii have been cultured from the lungs of affected foals.
+Enteric gram-negative organisms, Rhodococcus equi, Pseudomonas aeruginosa, and Pneumocystis jiroveci have been cultured from the lungs of affected foals.